 And so on, for each formula in column C.

-Handling spaces and punctuation in sheet names
+Space and punctuation in sheet names

 If sheet names contain spaces, or punctuation characters, you'll need to adjust the formula to wrap the sheet name in single quotes (') like this: